IBM Z® Open Editor

 Introduction

-IBM Z® Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL 6.4open in new window, PL/I 6.1open in new window, High Level Assembler for z/OS 3.1open in new window, z/OS TSO/E REXXopen in new window, and z/OS MVS JCL (Job Control Language)open in new window programming languages for z/OS®.
-This also includes capabilities for embedded statements for CICS 6.2, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
-Earlier versions of any of these components will also work.
+IBM Z® Open Editor is an extension for Visual Studio Code that provides language support for IBM® Enterprise COBOL 6.5, PL/I 6.2, High Level Assembler for z/OS 3.2, z/OS TSO/E REXX, and z/OS MVS JCL (Job Control Language) programming languages for z/OS®.
+It also includes capabilities for embedded statements in CICS 6.3, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
+Earlier versions of these components are also compatible.

 The extension realizes its language support by implementing fully functional language servers together with additional editor enhancements that enable mainframe developers to utilize features such as: